 Professor Asani and Ali Sethi were joined on stage by a band of musicians which included Noah Georgeson, a guitar player and Grammy-winning producer from California.
 Their ensemble weaved together a selection of well-known qawwali, original compositions, poems, and stories from a variety of cultural traditions, languages, and regions within South Asia and the Middle East.
 In doing so, they led the audience on a magical journey of the senses, brimming with life, emotion, and imagination.

 Describing the legacy of mystical poets, thinkers, and artists throughout history, Professor Asani said, “These poets extoll the transformative powers of ishq, a multifaceted term, interpreted over the centuries as passion, devotion, ardor, commitment, longing, or yearning.
-For these poets, ishq, or love, is a primordial link that connects the divine to all of creation.”
+For these poets, ishq, or love, is a primordial link that connects the divine to all of creation.
+This link, often referred to as Misaq-e Ishq, the Covenant of Love, is based on mystical interpretations of the Quranic verse 7:171.”

 “This centuries old poetic tradition, deeply rooted in traditions of South Asian Muslim spirituality, today has come to serve as a kind of food for the soul.”